Save $1000 by Purchasing These 8 Off-Brand Items

 5. Frozen fruits and veggies

-Frozen foods last, so it makes a lot of sense to stock up on them.
-When it comes to frozen fruits and vegetables, experts recommend opting for off-brand items.
-They have the same ingredients as their branded counterparts, but without all the fancy packaging and labels.
+Frozen foods are a budget-conscious shopper’s best friend because they last, reducing food waste and allowing you to stock up when prices are low.
+When it comes to frozen fruits and vegetables, experts universally recommend opting for off-brand items.
+They contain the exact same core ingredients as their branded counterparts—be it broccoli, spinach, or mixed berries—but without all the fancy packaging and associated marketing costs that drive up the price.

-According to chef and blogger Nosheen Babar, once cooked, you’ll find no difference in the texture or taste of the frozen produce.
-As a chef, she’s highly selective, and she also knows how important it is to scan a label to make sure you’re not getting a product with unnecessary preservatives.
+According to chef and food blogger Nosheen Babar, once cooked or blended into a dish, you’ll find absolutely no discernible difference in the texture or taste of the frozen produce.
+Whether used in a smoothie, a stir-fry, a soup, or a casserole, the generic version performs identically to the brand name.
+As a chef, she’s highly selective, and she also knows how important it is to scan a label to make sure you’re not getting a product with unnecessary preservatives or added sauces, which is a good tip for any frozen food purchase.

 6. Fresh produce

-You probably recognize brands like Cascadian Farms, Dole Bananas, and Driscoll Berries from the grocery store.
-But farmers markets are always better with their straight-up prices and off-brand items.
+You probably recognize produce brands like Cascadian Farms organic produce, Dole Bananas, and Driscoll’s Berries from the grocery store.
+These companies have spent a lot on marketing to become household names.
+But for the best value and often the best quality, farmers’ markets are always better with their straight-up prices and wonderful array of unbranded, off-brand items.

-The thing about produce at the supermarket is that it often comes prepackaged, and some pieces may be of good quality but others aren’t.
-That winds up contributing to waste because you can’t use them.
+The thing about produce at the supermarket is that it often comes prepackaged in bags or plastic containers, and some pieces may be of good quality, but others aren’t.
+You might get a bag of apples where a few are already bruised.
+That winds up contributing to waste because you can’t use them, and you paid for the full weight.

-Instead, if you’re hand-picking products, you can choose the ones you want and only the amount you can reasonably consume.
+Instead, if you’re hand-picking products at a farmers’ market or from the loose bins at a grocery store, you can choose the very best ones you want and only the exact amount you can reasonably consume before it spoils.
+This personalized approach drastically cuts down on both food waste and money wasted.

-You can find three different varieties of zucchini in various sizes at the farmers market, while at the supermarket, you usually only find the large zucchini and don’t always need that much for a recipe.
+For example, you can find three different varieties of zucchini in various sizes at the farmers’ market, while at the supermarket, you usually only find the standard, large zucchini and don’t always need that much for a single recipe.
 This invariably results in the waste of produce and unnecessary dollars spent at the store.
+If you don’t have access to a market, however, buying store-brand packaged produce like bagged carrots or onions is still a great way to save.

-Moreover, at a farmers market, you’re buying when the food is in season and directly from the farmer.
-As a result, they can offer these off-brand items for up to 20% less because they don’t have to worry about marketing them or transporting them—and they have lots of them.
+Moreover, at a farmers’ market, you’re buying when the food is in season and buying it directly from the farmer who grew it.
+As a result, they can offer these beautiful off-brand items for up to 20% less because they don’t have to worry about marketing them, long-distance transportation, or a retail middleman—and they have an abundance of them during peak season.

 off-brand items